Statutory Sick Pay reform unpacked: Top 10 questions from HR

 8. Do we have to tell all staff about this change?

 Yes.
-Stefan clarified that if your contracts state that SSP is paid from day 4 onwards, contracts need to be amended to reflect the changes, either by reissuing contracts or issuing side letters that clearly capture the updated position.
+If employment contracts currently state that Statutory Sick Pay is paid from day four onwards, those contracts will need to be updated to reflect the change.
+This can be done either by reissuing contracts or by issuing side letters that clearly set out the updated position.

 9. How do we reduce the risk of tribunals?